 Mentioning this in a cover letter or interview could help give you an edge over other candidates.
 Provide examples of times that you had to learn something new on the fly; this is something employers value!
 In fact, according to the AACU Employee Report, 54% of employers find the ability to demonstrate complex problem-solving skills as an essential quality in candidates.

-Because of the limited experience 2021 graduates were able to gain, you’re likely to have a hunger for new opportunities.
+Because of the limited experience mid-pandemic graduates to now were able to gain, you’re likely to have a hunger for new opportunities.
 A positive attitude for learning and growth is something employers desire in new candidates.
 This is a skill you can market!

 Highlight your interest in learning!
 The lack of actionable experience you may have faced during the pandemic means that you’re ready to learn and get your hands dirty.
 Discuss extra learning opportunities you were involved in or any type of practical experience you received.